patidar622/student_performance_prediction/README.md

 ## Process ##

 The target value is `G3`, which, according to the accompanying paper of the dataset, can be binned into a passing or failing classification.
 If `G3` is greater than or equal to 10, then the student passes.
-Otherwise, she fails.
+Otherwise, he/she fails.
 Likewise, the `G1` and `G2` features are binned in the same manner.

 The data can be reduced to 4 fundamental features, in order of importance:
 1. `G2` score